6 Ways Roadmaps Help You Be Better at Your Job (and Your Career)

 Under this structure, several stories will roll up to an epic, and several epics will roll up to a theme.

 Now imagine trying to start your roadmap development from the bottom up.
-By this I mean, starting with user stories and working backwards.
+By this I mean, starting with user stories and working backward.

 If you have no sense of the bigger strategic picture for your product—your “Why”—then where will you start writing those stories?
 How will you know which ones to prioritize?
 And, how will you communicate your product’s big picture to your stakeholders when your roadmap looks more like an endless list of user stories?